SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 Then find the `view-paymentorder` operation and embed its `href` in a `<script>` element.
-That script will then load the hosted view for the Payment Menu.
+That script will then load the Seamless View for the Payment Menu.
 We will look into how to hook that up next.

 ### Payment Menu Front End